brownieboy/react-bootstrap-slider/README.md

         npm run buildDemo

 Webpack will build the JavaScript files for the demo and put them in the /demo/js/ folder.
 Demo code will go in the /demo/js/slider-bundle.min.js file.
-Any 3rd-party code (jQuery, Bootstrap and the react-bootstrap-slider itself) goes into the /demo/js/vendor.min.js file.
+Any 3rd-party code (e.g. Bootstrap, React and the react-bootstrap-slider itself) goes into the /demo/js/vendor.min.js file.
 Source maps are generated both.

 CSS files and the index.html file will be copied from the /src folder to the /demo folder, with the correct script tag reference being inserted into index.html.
 You can then open /demo/index.html in your browser from the local server.
 To run that local server, issue the command: